SIL vs Home Care: Different SCHADS Obligations Explained | CrossVault

 Minimum engagement is where home care providers most often trip up.
 Under the SCHADS Award:

-• Part-time and full-time: minimum engagement is generally governed by the employment contract and rostering provisions
+• Full-time: minimum shift length is governed by the rostering and ordinary-hours provisions

-In home care, short visits (1 hour or less) are common in the NDIS model — but if you're using casual workers, you must still pay for 2 hours minimum even if the visit is only 45 minutes.
+In home care, short visits (1 hour or less) are common in the NDIS model — but if you're using casual workers, you must still pay the 2-hour minimum even if the visit is only 45 minutes.
 This is one of the most widespread underpayment issues in community-based NDIS services.

 Rostering and broken shifts